-Lauren Miller: "3C.
+Yes, you don't always have to get to the magic spot to get matchpoints.
+And there are tactical reasons: Lauron Miller: "3C.
 I'd like to welcome the opponents back into the auction and 3C does this with open arms wheras 2NT is a red flag."

-Many pan lists (e.g. Duncan Smith, Alex Orlandidi) pointed out that 3C did not preclude arriving at 3NT as partner can cue 3S or even bid it himself:
+Many pan lists (c.g.
+Duncan Smith, Alex Orlandidi) pointed out that 3C did not preclude arriving at 3NT as partner can cue 3S or even bid it himself: